-The LPC2364/65/66/67/68 implement two AHBs in order to allow the Ethernet block to operate without interference caused by other system activity.
-The primary AHB, referred to as AHB1, includes the Vectored Interrupt Controller, GPDMA controller, USB interface, and 8 kB SRAM primarily intended for use by the USB.
-The USB interface is available on LPC2364/66/68 only.
+The LPC2387 implements two AHBs in order to allow the Ethernet block to operate without interference caused by other system activity.
+The primary AHB, referred to as AHB1, includes the Vectored Interrupt Controller, GPDMA controller, USB interface, and 16 kB SRAM primarily intended for use by the USB.